 I recommend you allow 1 and 1/2 pounds of turkey for each person.
 For smaller birds with more bone to meat ratio, allow 2 pounds for each person.
 For a breast-only bird (no legs), as I roasted, allow 1 pound per person.

 Can I freeze leftover turkey?

 Yes, a frozen turkey is safe to cook and eat.
-Turkeys can be kept frozen in the freezer indefinitely; however, cook within 1 year for best quality.
+You can keep a turkey frozen indefinitely.
+However, I suggest to it cook it within 1 year for the best quality.
 For cooked turkey, consume within 3 months of freezing.